kirbyzone/sitemapper/README.md

 The Cre8iv Sitemapper is developed by [Cre8iv Click](https://cre8iv.click), but we stand on the shoulder of giants:

-* the code started by extending [this Cookbook recipe](https://getkirby.com/docs/cookbook/content/sitemap) in the excellent Kirby Docs
+* the code was started by extending [this Cookbook recipe](https://getkirby.com/docs/cookbook/content/sitemap) in the excellent Kirby Docs
 * the stylesheet is based on work done by [Alan Wu](https://github.com/catcto/sitemap-stylesheet)
 * some of the logic was based on previous sitemap work done by [David Somers](https://github.com/omz13/kirby3-xmlsitemap)